 Telnet is a network protocol from the early days of the Internet that allows one computer to log into another computer.
 In the 1990's, before the creation of the World Wide Web, Telnet was ubiquitous.
 Every networked computer at the time had a Telnet Client, just as every networked computer today has a Web Browser.

 MUDs ("Multi User Dungeons") are one of the first type of multi-player online games to take advantage of the growth of the Internet in the 1990's.
-They are typically modeled after a table top Dungeons and Dragons game, with the computer playing the role of the DM.
+They are typically modeled after a table top RPG Dungeons and Dragons style game, with the computer playing the role of the DM.
 Because MUDs started in the text-only Internet of the early 1990's, they were written to use the Telnet protocol for access.

 As the Internet grew, the Telnet protocol was gradually replaced by more secure options, and the text-only Telnet Internet was replaced by the graphically rich Web Browser Internet.
 The Telnet Client, which was once available by default on every computer, is now increasingly difficult to install- if a Telnet Client is available for a platform at all.